prg-grp/website/_members/marchese.md

 teaser: >
     I am an MBI student at the University of St. Gallen.
-    I joined the Programming Group in the Fall of 2023 to dive deep into the latest advances of large language models and their impact on software engineering.
+    I was in the Programming Group from Fall 2023 to Spring 2024 to dive deep into the latest advances of large language models and their impact on software engineering.

 profile:
     name: BA Alex Paolo Marchese